solhuang/jqtui/README.md

 # jqtui

-jqtui is a TUI (Text User Interface) for jq.
+jqtui is a TUI for jq to easily read, explore, and search JSON data with jq.

-The TUI makes it easy to explore json files using jq.
+### Features
+- See the results as you type

 # Installing